 - It is of interest to have a graphical representation of the residual development. - The foamLog utility is basically a script using grep, awk and sed to extract values from a log file.
 See \$WM_PROJECT_DIR/bin/foamLog for the source code. - foamLog uses a database (foamLog.db) to know what to extract.
-The foamLog.db database can be modified if you want to extract any other values that foamLog doesn't extract by default. (find \$WM_PROJECT_DIR -iname "foamLog.db", or see the top of the output of foamLog, and make your own copy to modify in \$HOME/.OpenFOAM/2.4.x/foamLog.db, which will be used automatically.
+The foamLog.db database can be modified if you want to extract any other values that foamlog doesn't extract by default. (find \$WM PROJECT DIR -iname "foamLog.db", or see the top of the output of foamLog, and make your own copy to modify directly in a case, or in \$HOME/.OpenFOAM/4.x/foamLog.db, which will be used automatically.
 Instructions are available in the foamLog.db file.) - foamLog is executed on the cavity case with log-file log by: foamLog log - A directory logs has now been generated, with extracted values in ascii format in two columns.
-The first column is the Time, and the second column is the value at that time. - Type foamLog -h for more information. - The graphical representation is then given by Matlab, xmgrace -log y Ux_0 p_0 or gnuplot: set logscale y, plot "Ux_0", "Uy_0", "p_0". - You can also use the user-contributed pyFoam to plot residuals on-the-fly (later).
+The first column is the Time, and the second column is the value at that time. - Type foamLog -h for more information. - The graphical representation is then given by Matlab, xmgrace -log y Ux_0 p_0 or gnuplot: Type set logscale y then plot "Ux_0" w 1, "Uy_0" w 1, "p_0" w 1 - You can also use the user-contributed pyFoam to plot residuals on-the-fly.